VICI Properties Inc. (VICI) Shares Plummet Below 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for VICI stocks, with Deutsche Bank repeating the rating for VICI by listing it as a “Hold.”
 The predicted price for VICI in the upcoming period, according to Deutsche Bank is $34 based on the research report published on July 05, 2023 of the current year 2023.

-Volatility was left at 1.39%, however, over the last 30 days, the volatility rate increased by 0.94%, as shares sank -1.07% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.03% upper at present.
+Volatility was left at 1.39%, however, over the last 30 days, the volatility rate increased by 1.25%, as shares surge +0.74% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.61% upper at present.

 Stock Fundamentals for VICI